nafergo/toolbox/README.md

-# archaeoware
+# toolbox

-This is a web directory with links for Free/Open Source Software and resources for Archaeology and Heritage fields.
-This is an ongoing personal project and a concept proposal.
-I'm not sure if this project will ever go official.
-Meanwhile, code is here.
+This is a web directory with links to Software and Resources or assets (3D models, photos, HDRI, sounds, etc.) useful to my work or related to my interests.
+Mostly Free/Open Source Software and CC licensed resources.
+This is an ongoing personal project.

-Archaeoware is a fork of CityBook https://github.com/codeforamerica/citybook
+Toolbox is a fork of CityBook https://github.com/codeforamerica/citybook

-and was inspired by Open Archaeology Software & Resources https://zackbatist.github.io/open-archaeo/ and "Isaac's List of FOSS tools for academics... and what to use them for!" http://isaacullah.github.io/List-of-FOSS-tools-for-academics/

 Copyright for project CityBook is held by [Code for America, 2016].
-All other copyright for project Archaeoware are held by [nelson gonçalves, 2019].
+All other copyright for project Toolbox are held by [nelson gonçalves, 2019].